-When you make sure you have SMART requirements, check whether they have a Definition of Ready (DoR).
+In addition we create Definition of Ready (DoR) to meet all the requirements.
 It allows the team to reject the requirements that don’t have clearly defined acceptance criteria.

-As you can see, software requirements gathering is crucial for the success of the product, so making mistakes here may come at a high cost.
+As you can see, software requirements gathering is crucial for product success, so making mistakes here may come at a high cost.
 Nevertheless, the return rate for well-done requirements gathering is always greater than the cost.

-That is why the requirements require full transparency for all the parties involved (customer, product owner, development team) and be free of ambiguities (all the stakeholders should understand requirements in the same way).
+That is why the requirements require full transparency from all the parties involved (customer, Product Owner, development team) and be ambiguities-free (all the stakeholders should understand requirements in the same way).

 In case you have a cool idea in mind, our team has the perfect expertise and experience to help you identify the requirements and build a stunning product.
 All you need is just drop us a line.
 It is that easy.